njau-steven/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script to print the current user
+Script to get user groups